KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-sudoku.md

 ### Install Sudoku Graphical User Interface (GUI)

-The Komodo team offers an unofficial graphical user interface (GUI) to assist the user with Sudoku-puzzle solving vizualization.
+The Komodo team offers an unofficial graphical user interface (GUI) to assist the user with Sudoku-puzzle solving visualization.
 By design, the Sudoku CC module assumes the user relies on the associated Sudoku GUI software.
 The GUI is required because the  UNIX timestamp for each gameplay event must  pass trough the Sudoku CC RPC captcha protection, as this deters bots.

-Downlow the portable GUI bundle from the following lin:
+Download the portable GUI bundle from the following link:

 [Link to GUI Software Bundle](https://github.com/tonymorony/Komodoku/releases)